-A fully autonomous (in my opinion ‘autonomous’ is an evolving term; what is autonomous for us now, might not be in 10 years) AI-based project manager is not going to appear anytime in the near future.But based on my research PM.AI has come a long way, let’s look at the beginning:
+A fully autonomous (in my opinion ‘autonomous’ is an evolving term; what is autonomous for us now, might be something completely different in 10 years) AI-based project manager is not going to appear anytime in the near future, but based on my research PM.AI has come a long way, let’s look at the beginning:

 Integration between systems

 This is the foundation, the ability of a machine to integrate systems either to create or update repositories (Jira, Trello, etc) from different sources (Slack, Microsoft Teams, etc).
 Real-life use cases: Zapier can connect with multiple platforms, execute workflows, basically move your data with a few clicks.
 Stratejos.ai allows you to create user stories, tasks on Jira from Slack.
 (Not sure about the AI domain though)

 Chatbots that can parse conversations and action items.
 Real-life use cases: Fireflies.ai can jump into our meeting calls, send transcripts and even highlight relevant keywords.
 Chatbots can be are more common on customer service, helping customers with common requests.

 Timeframe: 5 years

 This assistant will be able to: